Photograph Copyright: © Paul Kooyman

 In a 2017 interview with Motorsport magazine JJ Lehto would tell how he first met Keke: "Hi, this is Keke Rosberg... he [Keke] said his career was winding down and he wanted to help someone else.
 So me and my father met him in Helsinki and he got me into the Philip Morris/Marlboro programme".

-After joining both the Marlboro programme and Keke Rosberg, JJ Lehto moved into Formula Ford 2000 for 1987, and then progressing into British F3 for 1988 and Formula 3000 in 1989.
-Success in these categories would then see JJ make his debut in F1 in 1989.
-After the success of a 3rd place at Imola in 1991, JJ would move to Benetton for 1994 but a serious testing accident forced him to leave F1 at the end of 1994.
+After joining the Marlboro programme and hiring Keke Rosberg as manager, JJ Lehto moved into Formula Ford 2000 for 1987.
+He would then progress into British F3 for 1988 and Formula 3000 in 1989.
+Success in all these categories would see JJ make his debut in F1 in 1989 with Onyx.
+Racing for a series of poor cars meant results were difficult but he was able to score a 3rd place at Imola in 1991.
+More promising drives with Sauber in 1993 led to an exciting move to Benetton for 1994 but a serious testing accident forced him to leave F1 at the end of 1994.

 Racing in DTM would follow but it was endurance racing that would see Lehto's most successful period in motorsport.
 Highlights would include winning Le Mans outright in 1995 and 2005, as well as multiple American endurance race wins including at Sebring.
 After 2005 JJ would decide to retire from all racing.